 I have a strong research interest in early drug development for patients with hematologic malignancies and am currently exploring new drugs for patients with multiple myeloma in collaboration with basic scientists.
 And by having the resources available that can only be found at a National Cancer Institute-designated Comprehensive Cancer Center, our team is able to translate these research findings and directly apply them to patient therapies.

 I am an investigator on a number of clinical trials and the author or co-author of a number of publications with the goal of finding more effective and safer therapies for patients.
 As a patient advocate, I believe in a team approach to the care that I provide to help patients and their families with their diagnosis and treatments with a strong focus in education.

-Multiple myeloma, stem cell transplantation, hematologic malignancies, leukemia and lymphoma
+Multiple myeloma, stem cell transplantation, hematologic malignancies, leukemia, lymphoma, blood cancers

 - New Jersey Commission on Cancer Research (NJCCR) Grant: “ Allogeneic Cellular Therapy For Hematologic Cancers” 2009 – 2011.

 - The Melvyn H. Motolinsky Fellow Award, 2003

 To schedule a new patient appointment call 732-235-8515.